Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

 \subsection{Adjustment and calibration of lattice depth}

 In order to achieve the three-fold rotation symmetry of the lattice (Fig.~1), we need to enforce the balance of laser-intensities in the three laser beams.
-In the experiment, we block one of the three laser beams and adjust the other two, which then form a one-dimensional optical lattice. {Its lattice depth is precisely determined by measuring the Kapiztka-Dirac effect of the confined cold atoms}.
+In the experiment, we block one of the three laser beams and adjust the other two, which then form a one-dimensional optical lattice. {Its lattice depth is precisely determined by measuring the Kapitza-Dirac effect of the confined cold atoms~\cite{ovchinnikov1999diffraction,gadway2009analysis,zhou2018high}}.
 In this way, we are able to calibrate optical imperfection in the experiment, and maintain a balance in the laser intensity among the three directions.

-{ To confirm our controllability of the laser-intensity symmetry is sufficient, we also deliberately make the laser intensities a bit asymmetric with a relative difference up to 5\%.
+To confirm our controllability of the laser-intensity symmetry is sufficient in the experiment, we also deliberately make the laser intensities a bit asymmetric with a relative difference up to 5\%.
+This relative difference refers to the relative intensity imbalance of the three lasers forming the hexagonal lattice.
 In such experiments, the three nematic states are still observed.
-This implies that the residual imperfection potentially existent in the experiment that may affect the laser intensity symmetry is negligible for the study of Potts nematic phase. }
+This implies that the residual imperfection potentially existent in the experiment that may affect the laser intensity symmetry is negligible for the study of Potts nematic phase.
+This is further confirmed in our band dispersion calculation taking potential imperfect symmetry into account (see Fig.~\ref{fig:SR1}).

+{The slight systematic asymmetry observed in the distribution of the Potts-nematic order ({\it Fig.~2 in the main text}) is attributed to the imperfect equivalence among the three directions, one of which is along the earth-gravity (Fig.~\ref{fig:SuppExpSetup}).
+The potentially existent systematic imperfection is within the uncertainty of the experimentally adjusted parameters, which we control to our best capability.} We expect the distribution symmetry can be further improved by preparing a lattice that is perpendicular to the gravity direction.
+This has not been done in this experiment due to technical limitations in our apparatus setup.}